last updated 17/12/2017

 Birch are very tolerant trees and will grow in most soils - they thrive here on our horrible heavy clay.
 However, they do not care to be moved, so these pot grown examples will minimise root disturbance.
 We also have a limited number of older and larger specimens for more rapid gratification.
 These will be carefully lifted and root-balled specially for you so will not suffer at all in the process.

-Our display plants are now about 8 years old and really starting to look magnificent.
+Our display plants are now old enough to starting to look magnificent.
 When the low winter slow catches them in its spotlight, the effect is truly incredible; the combination of the reflected sunlight from the glistening bark complimented by the warm glow as it shines through the curls of peeling bark which is usually a darker colour.
-If you are in doubt as to exactly which of the many cultivars would best suit your requirements, why not give me a ring to come and see our collection to help you make your choice.
+If you are in doubt as to exactly which of the many cultivars would best suit your requirements, why not email me to come and see our collection to help you make your choice.

 The starting size are for plants in 5 litre pots.
 Of course the exact sizes will vary between cultivars according to their relative vigour, but I would expect most to be around the 6' mark, give or take.
 (I suppose I should give that as approaching 2m to be politically correct!)
 We do not clean off side branches, so many are feathered.
 In addition, there are some older and larger, but more importantly more substantial, plants growing on in the open ground.
 These will be more expensive of course because they are older.
 It is most useful if you can give me an idea of what sort of shape and size you would like when you enquire.